csdexter/coredump/coredump/0-introduction.md.md

 Please remember you're reading this text off the Internet, not as part of a news bulletin on your national TV station.
 If you don't like what you're reading, simply close the browser window -- it's easier and cheaper.

 Finally, there are multiple copies of this document and it is always (re)published (when updated) in multiple places.
-Further off
+Further digital and hard copies are periodically forwarded to various news outlets with precise instructions to publish in its entirety should anything happen to one of the regular publishing places.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2MzY2NzA0NywxNjU1NTg2MTA4XX0=
+eyJoaXN0b3J5IjpbMTU2NjE2NDkzNSwxNjU1NTg2MTA4XX0=
 -->